NDUWRDC/LIMS/README.md

   * Select tab ```Deploy/install external app/module```
   * Select the zip-file (release package) and click SEND

-Note: If this screen tell you there is no custom directory, check your setup is correct:
+Note: If you get a message 'no custom directory', check if your setup is correct:

 - In your Dolibarr installation directory, edit the ```htdocs/conf/conf.php``` file and check that following lines are not commented: